johanbrook/johanbrook.com/src/now.md

 - enjoying life in Gothenburg with friends.
 - working in [Lookback](http://lookback.io) as web app developer and designer.
 Mostly doing product and writing Javascript in [Meteor](http://meteor.com).
 - reading books and articles, in order to get my mind off the digital things.
 Ironically, I mostly read articles on product design, code, and startups.
-- I'm currently reading *The Doors of Perception* by Aldous Huxley.
+- currently reading *The Doors of Perception* by Aldous Huxley.
 - collecting memories on [Instagram](http://instagram.com/johanbrook/).
 - playing the guitar.
 I usually play music by the Swedish artist Håkan Hellström.
 - writing [open source packages for Meteor](https://atmospherejs.com/lookback/).